 We use this information to link your company's PartnerID (PartnerID) with your new Partner Center account.
 You can then manage your membership benefits and data in the Partner Center.

 Partner Membership Center (PMC) was retired in May 2022.
-For more information on the PMC program's retirement, see here.

 Your company's legal business name, address, primary contact, and support details

 We need this information to confirm that your company has an established profile with Microsoft and that you are authorized to act on its behalf.